frictionlessdata/tabulator-py/README.md

 Options:
 - sheet - sheet number starting from 1
 - fill_merged_cells - if `True` it will unmerge and fill all merged cells by a visible value.
-With this option enabled the parser can't stream data.
+With this option enabled the parser can't stream data and load the whole document into memory.

 ### Encoding